Defining Escapism (Also, Philosocom's Directory For Escapist-Related Content)

-However, escapism is not legitimate when the problem is serious and when we can indeed handle with it with the power we currently possess.
-Then, the battle could be won, and thus the battle is worth fighting to be victorious over the problem.
-Why would one escape a battle one have reasonable chances of winning it?
+However, escapism is not legitimate when the problem is serious and when we can indeed handle it with the power we currently possess.
+In this case, the battle could be won, and thus the battle is worth fighting to be victorious over the problem.
+Why would one escape a battle one has reasonable chances of winning it?